Nate Sestina

-Nathan Michael Sestina (born May 12, 1997) is an American professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
-He played college basketball for the Bucknell Bison and the Kentucky Wildcats.
+Nathan Michael Sestina (born May 12, 1997) is an American professional basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
+He played college basketball for Bucknell and Kentucky.

-Early life and high school career
+Early life

 Sestina was born in St. Marys, Pennsylvania and grew up in Emporium, Pennsylvania.
 As a senior at Cameron County High School, Sestina averaged 22.6 points and 14 rebounds per game and was named the North Tier Conference Player of the Year.
 He finished high school with 1,703 points and 955 rebounds, a school record.
 Sestina committed to play college basketball at Bucknell over offers from 11 other schools.
-He became the first Division I basketball player from PIAA District 9 since 1990 and the first division I athlete of any kind from Cameron County since the 1970s.
+He became the first Division I basketball player from PIAA District 9 since 1990.

 College career

 Sestina suffered a season-ending shoulder injury four games into his freshman year and used a medical redshirt.
 He averaged 4.8 points and 3.7 rebounds per game over 31 games as a reserve player during his sophomore year.
 As a junior, Sestina averaged 6.5 points and 3.9 rebounds and 14.9 minutes played per game.
 He became a starter going into his senior year and enjoyed a breakout season, averaging 15.8 points (6th in the Patriot League) and 8.5 rebounds per game (2nd in conference) and was named to the second team All-Patriot League.
 Following the end of the season, Sestina entered the transfer portal for his final season of eligibility as a graduate transfer.
 He was ranked the third-best player in the transfer portal by ESPN.
 Sestina committed to transfer to the University of Kentucky.

 In his first game with the Wildcats, Sestina scored seven points and grabbed a team-high six rebounds in a 69–62 win over top-ranked Michigan State and hit a key three-point shot in the second half.
 He broke his left wrist six games into the season against Lamar, causing him to miss four weeks and three games.
 Sestina was averaging 7.3 points and 7.2 rebounds per game in 27.8 minutes of play at the time of the injury.
 Sestina returned in a game against Utah on December 18 and was scoreless.
-In the next game versus Ohio State, Sestina scored a season-high 17 points even though Kentucky lost 71–65.
+In the next game versus Ohio State, Sestina scored a season-high 17 points in a 71–65 Kentucky loss.
 He scored his 1,000th career point during a 13-point game against LSU on February 18, 2020.
 Sestina averaged 5.8 and 3.8 rebounds per game in 28 games and was named to the Southeastern Conference Community Service Team.